Back

 Although all the players who reach Wimbledon are strong all-rounders, it’s clear that some players prefer playing on certain surfaces.
 Of course, games at the All-England Club are played on a grass surface and that isn’t ideal for everyone.

 Novak Djokovic is particularly powerful on slow, hard courts while Rafael Nadal has been dominant on clay courts for much of his career, and Carlos Alcaraz seems to have a slight preference for clay.
-Last year’s losing finalist in the women’s tournament, Ons Jabeur, admitted that she loved playing on grass and that it suits her skills, so the player’s preference is another factor to take into account.
+Last year’s losing finalist in the women’s tournament, Ons Jabeur, admitted that she loved playing on grass courts and that it suits her skills, so the player’s preference is another factor to take into account.

 4. Weather Conditions